 You have the option to use a third-party representative to provide advice and assist you in doing business with us.
 Authorized representatives may receive verbal or written information (e.g. copies of claim file documents) and represent you during the appeals process.

-To grant access to your representative, complete an authorization form.
+You’ll need to complete an authorization form to grant access to your representative.
 Authorized representatives are licensed under the Law Society Act or are exempted from the requirements of that act.

 Our code of conduct for representatives sets out the standards of behaviour we expect from representatives of businesses and representatives of those who experienced a workplace injury or illness.